-At Holly Grove Elementary, we are participating in a book study based on Carol Dweck’s 0805151048book Mindset: The New Psychology of Success.
+At Holly Grove Elementary, we are participating in a book study based on Carol Dweck’s book Mindset: The New Psychology of Success.
 The author differentiates between two types of thinking: a fixed mindset and a growth mindset.
 A fixed mindset is the idea that your gifts and abilities are fixed and cannot be changed.
 A growth mindset is “the belief that your basic qualities are things you can cultivate through your efforts.”

 Suppose two individuals, one with a fixed mindset and one with a growth mindset, encounter the same issue: they both receive a D on an important test.
 How do the mindsets differ in their thinking and action: